City-of-Helsinki/react-helsinki-headless-cms/README.md

 | `yarn build`          | Builds application with rollup.                                                                                            |                               |
 | `yarn publish-canary` | Publishes a canary tagged version of the application.
 CD is configured to run this script on additions tot he main branch. |                               |

+### Module structure

+This library consists of three modules.

+- Core module that includes data naive components.
+- Apollo module that wraps core module components with logic that is able to fetch data with the help of an `ApolloClient` instance.
+- Nextjs module that provides utilities when working with Nextjs and Apollo.

 ### CI

 Checks